For providers

 Patients without cancer

-The Riskguard test helps inform the risk stratification for patients who have a family history of cancer by identifying variants in clinically actionable cancer-associated genes, from which you can form a customized path.
+The Riskguard test helps inform the risk stratification for patients who have a family history of cancer by identifying variants in clinically actionable cancer-associated genes, which may inform a customized care path.

 • Lifestyle changes